 And just like with cabinets, there are plenty of storage options at your disposal!
 You can get a pull-out spice rack, dry pantry, access doors, and so much more.

 To make this customization process simple… We even have an easy design tool for you!

 It’s online, free, and simple to use.
 The result?
 You’ll see your 3D outdoor kitchen design digitally rendered in front of you!

-Whether you’re looking for a traditional look or more of a modern outdoor kitchen… We have a whole team of Design Experts ready to work one-on-one with you.
-They’ll be able to answer questions… And help you create a beautiful outdoor kitchen that’s perfect for you.
+Whether you’re looking for a traditional look or more of a modern outdoor kitchen… We have a whole team of Design Experts ready to work one-on-one with you on a design consultation.
+They’ll be able to answer questions… And help you create a beautiful outdoor living space with kitchen that’s perfect for you.